DUNE/dune-justin/docs/justin-man-page.md

               which  request  files  to work on, one after another, do not run for too long.
 Default 1.

-              If one or more options --output-pattern DATASET:PATTERN is given then  the  generic job will look for files created by the script which match the pattern given as PATTERN.
+              If one or more options --output-pattern PATTERN:DATASET is given then  the  generic job will look for files created by the script which match the pattern given as PATTERN.
 The pattern is a  Bash shell  pattern using *, ? and [...] expressions.
 See the bash(1)